 (d) to provide its own location dependent carriage services; or

-(e) to provide information for the operation of emergency call services or assisting emergency services under Part 12 of the Act; or
+(e) to provide information for the operation of emergency call services or assisting emergency services or emergency warnings under Part 13 of the Act; or

-(f) to provide information for assisting enforcement agencies or safeguarding national security under Part 14 of the Act; or
+(f) to satisfy its obligations under section 313(3) or (4) of Part 14 of the Act; or

-(g) to provide services connected with the matters mentioned in paragraphs (a), (b), (c) and (d); or
+(g) to provide services connected with the matters mentioned in paragraphs 11(7)(a), (b), (c) and (d); or

-(h) to undertake any other activities specified by the ACA by written notice to the licensee.
+(h) to undertake any other activities specified by the ACMA by written notice to the licensee.

 (8) The licensee must give information from the database, about its own customers and customers of other carriage service providers, that is required under subsection 313(3) or (4) of the Act.

-Note: Section 314 of the Act deals with conditions that apply when information is given.

-(9) Access under subclause (7) is subject to:
+(9) Access under subsection 10(7) is subject to:

 (a) conditions: